valeriorlandini/theinformer/ReadMe.md

 * Slope
 * Spread

-*<small>Please note that some of these descriptors may be available in the latest source version, and not in the latest binary release</small>*
+*Please note that some of these descriptors may be available in the latest source version only, and not in the latest binary release yet*

 ## Pre-built binaries